placideirandora/text-adventure-game/README.md

 ### Open The Project With Visual Studio Code

 ```
-$ Run the following command with vscode terminal to start the game: dotnet run
+$ Run the following command with VSCODE terminal to start the game: dotnet run
 ```